 I grew up in Wisconsin and developed a life-long interest in plants while exploring the state parks and forests.
 I earned a B.S. in Botany from UW-Madison, where I gained research experience studying fungal diseases of cranberries working in plant pathology.
 I earned a Ph.D. in Plant Pathology from Cornell University.

 My dissertation work focused on the epidemiology and management of grapevine downy mildew, including 3 field seasons working in South Australia.
 Then, as a postdoc, I studied fire blight, an important and potentially devastating bacterial disease of apples, at Michigan State.
 I started my faculty position at KSU in 2006.
 My program includes research, extension, and diagnostics for horticultural commodities (turfgrasses, trees, ornamentals, fruits, and vegetables.)

 - Ph.D.
 Plant Pathology, Cornell University, 2005

 - B.S.
 Botany, University of Wisconsin-Madison, 1999

-My current research projects include practical management of turfgrass diseases using cultural controls and fungicide programs.
+My research focuses on practical management of diseases of horticultural/specialty crops including turfgrasses.
 I am also collaborating on the development of new zoysiagrass varieties.

 I develop and deliver educational resources for all the commercial horticulture commodities in Kansas - turfgrass, trees, ornamentals, fruits, and vegetables.
 I also provide diagnostic support for those groups.